+- Routine Medical Care

 - Signs of Shock 2 or more of the following:

 - → Pulse > 120/minute

 - → Pale, cool and/or diaphoretic skin signs

-- →BP < 90/systolic - → Altered Mental Status - •If cardiac chest pain is suspected and the patient is able to swallow, give Aspirin 162 324 mg po as soon as possible (tablet or chewable not enteric coated) - •NTG may be prioritized as needed based on patient presentation - Perform 12-Lead EKG, as appropriate, and transport to a STEMI Receiving Center if STEMI is identified.
-See page 124 EKG 12-Lead for EKG transmission and STEMI Receiving Center information - Note: If the patient has taken erectile dysfunction (ED) medication within the last 24 hours (Viagra/Levitra) or 36 hours (Cialis), withhold nitroglycerin
+- → BP < 90/systolic

+- → Altered Mental Status

+- If cardiac chest pain is suspected and the patient is able to swallow, give Aspirin 162 324 mg po as soon as possible (tablet or chewable not enteric coated)

+- •NTG may be prioritized as needed based on patient presentation

+- •Perform 12-Lead EKG, as appropriate, and transport to a STEMI Receiving Center if STEMI is identified.
+See page 124 EKG 12-Lead for EKG transmission and STEMI Receiving Center information

+- Note: If the patient has taken erectile dysfunction (ED) medication within the last 24 hours (Viagra/Levitra) or 36 hours (Cialis), withhold nitroglycerin

+Patients who have oxygen saturations of greater than 94% without signs or symptoms of hypoxia or impending airway compromise should not receive oxygen.

+\ NTG 0.4 mg up to 3 doses, q 3-5 minutes for continuing pain/discomfort

+If unresponsive to nitrates:

+Pain Management

+(see page 41)

+(^^see note)

-Monitor Patients who have oxygen saturations of Assess ABC's greater than 94% without signs or O2 - titrate to 94-99% Base symptoms of hypoxia or impending airway Aspirin 162-324 mg Physician compromise should not receive oxygen.
-IV/IO NS Consult 12-lead EKG NTG 0.4 mg Administer nitrates with extreme up to 3 doses, a 3-5 minutes for ^^ Note: If B/P drops below 90 caution, if at all, to patients with inferior continuing pain/discomfort systolic or drops > 30 mm/Ha from baseline at any point; or. wall MI and suspected right ventricular If unresponsive to nitrates: heart rate is < 50 or > 100 bpm, involvement, because these patients Pain Management contact the base physician require adequate RV preload.
-(Obtain before administering/continuing right-sided ECG leads to assist in (see page 41) NTG and/or Pain Management diagnosing RV infarct.) (^^see note) ST Elevation MI?
-(STEMI) Transmit EKG to STEMI If cardiogenic shock, Do not delay transport if Receiving Center (SRC) tachycardia, or life technical difficulties impede (see page 124) threatening dysrhythmia EKG transmisison.
-Attempt go to appropriate policy to send en-route whenever Transport to SRC possible.
+^^ Note: If B/P drops below 90 systolic or drops > 30 mm/Hg from baseline at any point; or, heart rate is < 50 or > 120 bpm, contact the base physician before administering/ continuing NTG and/or Pain Management

+Transmit EKG to STEMI Receiving Center (SRC) (see page 126)

+Do not delay transport if technical difficulties impede EKG transmisison.
+Attempt to send en-route

+STEMI?

+No

+If cardiogenic shock, tachycardia, or life threatening dysrhythmia go to appropriate policy

 Establish 2nd IV en-route

+Transport to SRC

+CHEST PAIN - SUSPECTED CARDIAC/STEMI

+whenever possible.